 This service also extends to the labour of reaching out to others.
 We attended three BDSM events/workshops/parties on this most recent trip.
 For one of them we had to fill out a form about our prior experience and learning aims, for the other two we had to email the organiser to be vetted and register in advance.
-In a personal capacity, Cadi finds emailing strangers inconvenient/challenging/exposing (I just asked her how she felt about it and she gave me three words instead of one!) and I really enjoy doing it.
-She does it a lot for work, and she likes the “looked after” feeling of having me do it for her at home.
+In a personal capacity, Cadi finds emailing strangers inconvenient, challenging and exposing.
+In contrast, I really enjoy getting in touch with people.
+She does this task a lot in her paid employment, and she likes the “looked after” feeling of having me do it for her at home.

 *Just a fun little sidenote: My colleague and I were hanging out in the pub and I was talking to her about the formal and informal cases in German (Sie vs du.)
 She told me to relax, and not to bother about learning the formal.
 I was aghast, and blurted out, “But what if I’m addressing a Dominant?!”
 To her credit, she laughed and said, “Well yes, you would use the formal in that case.”